NickJT/mqtt/docs/mqtt-docs/docs/mqtt-connector-Connector.md

 3. telling router whether to start a new session or to restore an established session.

-Doesn't do much else at present but could be a repository for remedial actions if the broker doesn't connect (depending on the return code)

-It may be more consistent to pass connector the registrar and let it retrieve router from there.
+If we are not accepted then we call the onBrokerRefusal behavior on the router and exit.
+The app needs to sort it out.

+If we are accepted and requested a clean session the Broker will always give us one so we can just call the onBrokerConnect() behaviour.

+If we asked for a session restore (cleansession == 0) then we need to check whether we got one - and if we did then call _router.onBrokerRestore().

+If we asked for a restore and the Broker couldn't oblige then we can't do a disconnect and reconnect here because as soon as we send a disconnect the Broker will drop the network connection.
+Hence we must inform the app and let it go back through the network connection process.
+We do this by calling onBrokerStateNotFound() on router.

-However, as we are still early in the connection process and there is no need for async processes at this stage we will pass connector a tag to router and let it call the router behaviours directly.
+Note - Because we are still early in the connection process we will pass connector a tag to router when it is created and let it call the router behaviours directly instead of going through the registrar.

 ```pony